John Deere posts record profit despite strike - KESQ

 The strike was closely watched nationally and seen an an example of unions and workers flexing their muscle at a time of tight labor markets.

-Members are finally ratifying what the company says is its best and final offer, one similar to the second offer that was rejected just two weeks earlier.
+Last week, members finally ratified what the company called its best and final offer, one similar to the second offer that was rejected just two weeks earlier.
 The new contract includes an immediate 10% raise, an $8,500 signing bonus, two more 5% raises during the life of the contract, three lump-sum payments equal to 3% of annual wages and a cost-of-living adjustment to protect workers from the impact of higher prices.

 The-CNN-Wire